Ring Size Chart (2026): Printable Size Guide & mm Conversion

 Paper Stretching: Wrapping a strip of paper tightly around your finger can stretch the fibers, leading to a measurement that is too small for a metal ring.

-How to Measure at Home (4 Ways)
+How to Measure at Home (Without Tools)

 1. The "Existing Ring" Method (Most Accurate)